No, I am not referring to Mitt Romney's infamous fund-raising dinner comment about the percentage of people that pay no federal income tax.

 released by Dresner Advisory Services

-But then I realized the results line up with something that has become increasingly clearer to me over the last two years helping companies extract value from their data: not all useful and valuable data has to be Big Data
+But then I realized the results line up with something that has become increasingly clear to me over the last two years to help companies extract value from their data: not all useful and valuable data has to be big data

 with a capital "B."

-The report reveals that the top ten technologies and initiatives strategic to Business Intelligence are:
+The report reveals that the top 10 technologies and initiatives strategic to business intelligence are:

 3. Advanced visualization

 6. Data discovery

 7. Data mining, advanced algorithms, predictive

 8. Data storytelling

 Big data ranks number 20—and rightfully so.
 As data gets bigger, it also gets less meaningful and more complicated to manage and transform into useful insights.
 IT departments are the primary adopters of big data initiatives so far, but often the most ROI can be found in analyzing transactional business data like quotes, sales, shipments, returns, etc.